 Remote work is the new normal for lots of businesses.
 And that’s not necessarily a bad thing.

-If you think about it, working remotely is cost-effective because it eliminates the expenses that come with running a physical office space – think rent, business energy bills, upkeep, and so on.
+If you think about it, working remotely is cost-effective because it eliminates the expenses of running a physical office space – rent, business energy bills, upkeep, and so on.

-Going remote also means that you won’t be impacted by business and operational restrictions imposed due to unprecedented challenges like COVID-19.
-Essentially, you’re able to allow your team flexibility by making it possible for them to work remotely.
+Going remote also means you won’t be impacted by business and operational restrictions imposed due to unprecedented challenges like COVID-19.
+Essentially, you can allow your team flexibility by making it possible for them to work remotely.

 However, as is the case with most things in workplace management, it’s easier said than done.